so1omon563/terraform-aws-vpc/CONTRIBUTING.md

 This will ensure that `pre-commit` is run before each commit.

-## Technical requirements for testing
+## Technical requirements for testing (also a part of pre-commit)

 **Note that some automated tests are run as a part of the pre-commit process.
-Those tests are designed to not incur any cost, as they do not create any live infrastructure.**
+Those tests are designed to not incur any cost, as they do not create any live infrastructure.
+They DO require AWS credential being set in order to run the tests**

 We are using the same image for our testing as we use for pre-commit, so only one image is required.